By Sean Zucker –

 Luckily, like all valuable pieces of IP, UC San Francisco’s study was given a modern reboot.
 Okay, at this point, I am optimistically a lost cause.
-But the report’s rebirth is fortunate news for the next generation of those who suffer waking up on the wrong side of the bed.
-Of course, every franchise revival needs a new aged twist.
+But the report’s rebirth is fortunate news for the next generation of those who suffer from waking up on the wrong side of the bed.
+Of course, every franchise revival needs a new-aged twist.

-The China Astronaut Researching and Training Center produced rehash began by replaying the hits from the original—when sleeping on the left side, due to the effect of gravity on heart, the position of heart changed turning and rotating, therefor causing changes in pressure.
+The China Astronaut Researching and Training Center produced a rehash that began by replaying the hits from the original—when sleeping on the left side, due to the effect of gravity on the heart, the position of the heart changed turning and rotating, therefore causing changes in pressure.
 However, it spiced the results up for hungry new audiences by claiming that the majority of participants with a heart muscle disease called consecutive dilated cardiomyopathy preferred to sleep on their right side rather than their left—creating intrigue for the sequel.

 So, maybe I can finally sleep soundly tonight knowing we’ve discovered a few hints towards my diminishing attitude and dwindling efforts, even though we’re not any closer to figuring out what Rose was thinking at the end of Titanic.